 Bio

-Rageguy was the main character of a series of crudely-drawn comics typically consisting of four panes portraying situations which brought about extreme disappointment, irritation or displeasure of any particular situation.
-The result was a fourth pane of Rageguy screaming in anger as a result of events occuring in the first 3 panes.
-Due to its simplicity, Rageguy has been become very popular—even being adapted into the series of web comic we know to be Rage Comics.
+Rageguy was the main rage face of a series of crudely drawn comics typically consisting of four panes portraying situations that brought about extreme disappointment, irritation, or displeasure in a particular situation.
+The result was a fourth pane of Rageguy screaming in anger as a result of events occurring in the first 3 panes.
+Due to its simplicity, Rageguy has become very popular” even being adapted into the series of webcomics we know as Rage Comics.

 History

-Rageguy orginated from a comic strip posted on the popular imageboard website 4chan—August 2008, using a four-panel template provided by the original poster.
+Rageguy is a “rage face” that originated from a comic strip posted on the popular imageboard website 4chan in August 2008, using a four-panel template provided by the original poster.
 The image popped up on 4chan’s /b/ (Random) imageboard and was originally drawn in Microsoft Paint (good ole paint).
-The first three panes described the phenomenon that is the “Toilet Splashback“—and led into a depiction of Rageguy screaming with a caption that read “FFFFFFFUUUUUUUUUUUU-” or later referred to as F7U12 by a subreddit board.
+The first three panes described the phenomenon that is the “Toilet Splashback” and led into a depiction of Rageguy screaming with a caption that read “FFFFFFFUUUUUUUUUUUU-” or later referred to as F7U12 by a subreddit board.

 Bio

-Trollface, a.k.a.
-“Coolface” is a character wearing what looks like a mischievous smile used to imply the look of an internet troll or one who intends to troll another.
-It’s often used in comments or forums as a response to individuals who exhibit “troll-like” characteristics.
+Trollface, also known as “Coolface,” is a rage face with a mischievous smile.
+It’s often used in comments or forums to imply the look of an internet troll or one who intends to troll another.
+It’s often used in response to individuals who exhibit “troll-like” characteristics.

 History

-Trollface was originally created by a guy named Carlos Ramirez, an Oakland-based artist known by his deviatART handle Whynne as part of a Microsoft Paint webcomic series about the essentially pointless nature of trolling on 4Chan’s /v/ (Video Games) board.
+Trollface was originally created by a guy named Carlos Ramirez, an Oakland-based artist known by his now-deactivated DeviantArt handle Whynne.
+It was part of a Microsoft Paint webcomic series about the essentially pointless nature of trolling on 4Chan’s /v/ (Video Games) board.

 Bio

-Cereal Guy is a stick figure character commonly used on discussion forums as a multi-purpose reaction face.
+Cereal Guy is a stick figure rage face commonly used on discussion forums as a multi-purpose reaction face.

 History